 “The Falcon and the Winter Soldier” may not have the most seamless story or the smoothest storytelling.
 It may be a tad too ambitious for its small six-episode frame.
 It may lack nuance with a lot of its messaging.
 At the same time it’s hard not to appreciate most of what it’s going for – the buddy movie vibe, the eye-popping action, the wonderful array of supporting characters, its deep social conscience, its darker edge, and a beguiling Daniel Brühl.
 I still don’t think Marvel Studios has fully figured out episodic television, but you wouldn’t know it by the numbers.
-And despite its list of problems, “The Falcon and the Winter Soldier” does Steve Rogers proud and the Captain America name is in really good hands.
 All six episodes are now streaming on Disney+.

 VERDICT – 3.5 STARS